-- A party chairperson, authorized official, issue committee, or candidate should download Arapahoe County's Watcher Appointment Spreadsheet (Excel)
+A county party chairperson, authorized official, issue committee, or candidate should download Arapahoe County's Watcher Appointment Spreadsheet (Excel)

-Follow the instructions tab and complete this spreadsheet with the names of the poll watchers that you wish to appoint for the upcoming election.
-Appointments are valid for one calendar year only.
-Submit the spreadsheet AND a .jpg or .gif image of the appointing authority's signature.
+Follow the instructions tab and complete this spreadsheet with appointing authority information and the information for the watchers that you wish to appoint for the upcoming election.
+Appointments are valid for this November 2022 General Election only.

-- Return both the spreadsheet and signature image via email to email@example.com at least one business day before the watcher plans to observe a Voting Service and Polling Center (VSPC) or Election Facility To the extent possible, please submit names by the close of business on the Friday immediately preceding the election for Election Day watchers.
+Return both the spreadsheet and a signature image via email to email@example.com at least one full business day before the watcher plans to observe at any location.
+Please submit names by the close of business on the Friday immediately preceding the election for Election Day watchers.

-- We will verify the voter registration for each poll watcher name, create a PDF Certificate of Appointment and Oath of Watcher for each qualified name, and return the certificates to you via email.
+The County will verify the registration/affiliation eligibility for each watcher, create a personalized Certificate of Appointment and Oath of Watcher for each qualified name, and return the certificates via email.
 Please watch your email for these certificates.

-- If you did not include a signature image, you must print and sign the Appointment of Watcher as the certifying individual.
+If you did not include a signature image, you must print and sign the Appointment of Watcher as the certifying individual BEFORE distributing to watchers.

-- The watcher must print and bring the certificate with them to the VSPC or Election Facility where they plan to observe.
+The watcher must print and bring the certificate with them to the location where they plan to observe.
 (Only one copy is needed; the poll watcher does need to surrender his/her certificate at the location.)
-They will sign the Oath at the VSPC or Election Facility witnessed by the election official checking them in.
+They will sign the Oath at the check-in location witnessed by the election official checking them in.
 Drop box watchers must wear their identification badge at all times during observations.

 This course is required under Colorado Election Rules in order for a watcher to observe activities where voters’ confidential or personally identifying information is within view and to observe at drop box locations.
 This includes viewing the voter registration system, or any other paper or electronic documentation that shows a voter’s signature, date of birth, driver’s license number or Social Security Number.

 What to Bring as a Watcher

-Bring the Certificate of Appointment/Oath of Watcher and a copy of your Certificate of Watcher Training Completion (if applicable) with you to the polling location or election facility where you plan to observe.
+Bring the Certificate of Appointment from the appointing authority and a copy of your Certificate of Watcher Training Completion (if applicable) with you to the location where you plan to observe.
 One copy of each is sufficient.
 You do not need to surrender these certificates.
 (Drop box watchers are also required to wear identification badges provided by their appointing authority).

-Remember to sign the Certificate of Appointment/Oath of Watcher. at the location when you check in with the elections official.
+Remember to sign the Oath the location when you check in with the elections official.